thechetan9/assignments-fullstack/candidate-chatbot/README.md

 # Candidate Engagement Chatbot

 A specialized chatbot that engages job applicants with contextually relevant information while qualifying their fit.
+This application is designed to help recruiters screen candidates for a specific job.
+It uses a combination of natural language processing and machine learning to extract relevant information from the candidate's responses and build a structured profile.

 ## Features